dkokov/RateEngine/README.md

 # RateEngine

-  A **RateEngine(RE)** is engine for calls/messages calculate and online call control - prepaid or postpaid credit limit.
-Can be started as server(daemon) or to use from the console.
+  A **RateEngine(RE)** is engine for calls/messages calculate and online call control (prepaid or postpaid).Can be started as server(daemon) or to use from the console.

 * [Introduction](#Introduction)